Synlestes

 Synlestes is a genus of damselflies in the family Synlestidae.

-Species of Synlestes are very large damselflies, metallic green to dark bronze or black in colour with white, yellow or orange markings.

-Unlike many other damselflies, they spread their wings when resting.
-They are endemic to eastern Australia where they inhabit streams.
+Species of Synlestes are large damselflies, metallic green to dark bronze or black in colour with white, yellow or orange markings.
+Unlike many other damselflies, they often rest with their wings partly or fully spread.
+The genus is endemic to eastern Australia, where its species inhabit streams and rivers, particularly in forested habitats.

 Species

 The genus Synlestes includes the following species: